-How do you cope with dental anxiety?19 May 2017 Categories: Dental Anxiety Uncategorized
+How do you cope with dental anxiety or dental phobia?

 BChD DGDP(U.K.) RCS Dip.Con.Sed(Newc)

-This ‘preparation’ is accompanied by both physiological and psychological responses.
+Dental anxiety is one of the body’s most powerful emotions.
+Anxiety in itself is a condition in which the body is preparing for something unpleasant to happen, and when that involves the mouth, it can be heightened.
+This ‘preparation’ by the body is accompanied by both physiological and psychological responses.
 The psychological responses are often tension and a feeling of impending danger and lack of control.
 The physiological responses are perspiring, increased heart rate and a liability to faint.

-A significant percentage of the population feel this level of anxiety in response to visiting the dentist or having dental treatment.
-In reality, this means that people who suffer from dental anxiety will often limit their dental visits to emergencies only.
-The strength of this emotion dissuades them from going to the dentist for regular and essential dental check ups.
+A significant percentage of the population suffer from dental anxiety and will often only go to the dentist when they have a dental emergency or are in extreme pain!
+The strength of this anxiety dissuades them from going to the dentist for those regular and essential dental check ups that help to prevent problems becoming.

 At The Raglan Suite we successfully treat people with higher than average levels of dental anxiety every day.
 The thing is – teeth and gums, like the rest of our bodies, need to be looked after and any issues treated promptly.
 The main problem for dentally anxious patients isn’t just the possibility (or reality) of unsightly, stained or missing teeth, but the wider implications and substantial risk of undetected dental disease and oral cancer.

 If a patient hasn’t visited a dentist in a number of years, it’s important to get support.
-The first step is to talk to their dentist about it – if a dentist is sympathetic, they will understand and make a special effort to help their patient feel as comfortable and relaxed as possible.
-This can take time.
-However, if the dentist has genuine empathy, they will be capable of building a strong relationship with their patient built on trust.
-Overcoming dental anxiety is primarily about finding the right dentist, one who they feel listens to them and understands their fears, one who they are comfortable with and trust 100%.
+The first step is to talk to their own dentist about it – if a dentist is sympathetic, they will understand and make a special effort to help their patient feel as comfortable and relaxed as possible.
+If the dentist has genuine empathy, they will be capable of building a strong relationship with their patient which is built on trust.
+Overcoming dental anxiety is primarily about finding the right dentist, one who the patient feels listens to them and genuinely understands their fears, one who they are comfortable with and trust 100%.

 However, more often than not, patients have been let down by an unpleasant or painful experience, or by a dentist who may appear more interested in working quickly and with little understanding of the patient’s anxiety.